ibm-cloud-docs/satellite/ts-degraded-ingress.md

 {{site.data.keyword.attribute-definition-list}}

-# Why is my Ingress is in a warning state?
+# Why is my Ingress in a warning state?
 {: #ts-degraded-ingress}